erred/uva-rp2/report/report.md

 Since STUN messages contain a length field, they can be transmitted over a reliable stream without issue.
-Clients can then send an `Allocate` request, allocating a port on the relay for communications.
+Clients can then send an `Allocate` request, allocating a UDP port on the relay for communications.
 The client can then send data with `Send`, containing both the destination and the data.
 Alternatively, clients can request a channel with `ChannelBind`